What the latest technology trends mean for customers

 Just 27% of our communications happen in person, which begs the question, how can we stand out and grab attention 100% of the time?

 Unsurprisingly, 54% of the time we spend on smartphones is spent using apps, and 96% of internet-connected users use digital at some point in their buying journey.
-Now is the perfect time to review exactly what you’re doing to make your business digitally ready and how you can take advantage of the wealth of customers glued to their phones.
+Now is the perfect time to review exactly what you’re doing to make your business digitally ready and how you can take advantage of the huge numbers of customers glued to their phones.

 There are some great insights into future tech that’s starting to break into the mainstream – like smart windows, creating interactive store fronts, and augmented reality giving us the chance to simulate in-person conversations over any distance.
 Not only that, tech like this can be used to improve efficiency and productivity behind the scenes.